 Change the Oil

-One of the most important things to do before closing up shop for the winter is change your oil.
+One of the most important things to do before closing up shop for the winter is to change your oil.
 The oil currently in your aircraft has likely been there for a few months, and has collected contaminants that could be harmful to your engine if it sits there for an extended period of time.
 This can lead to corrosion and rust in the engine.
 Remove the old oil and add in a preservative oil mixture to help protect your engine over the next few months.

 It’s also recommended to run the engine, and do a quick turn to help make sure the fresh oil is distributed evenly throughout the engine.